tvaneerd/isocpp/conversions.md

 **_This is probably the number one criteria for deciding `implicit` vs `explicit` - is it the same platonic thing._**

+Implicit conversons must just "do the right thing" - ie std::chrono seconds to minutes.

-But there are other aspects the we may (or may not!) want to consider when deciding conversions.
+There are other aspects the we may (or may not!) want to consider when deciding conversions.

 #### Information Fidelity